 Support and encourage them.
 Listen to them.
-Your behaviour elicits a reaction in those around you, so be alert to that and work out how you can use it to your advantage to shape the mood in the room.
+Your behavior elicits a reaction in those around you, so be alert to that and work out how you can use it to your advantage to shape the mood in the room.

 “Apply your authenticity,” Alfonso said.
 “Say what you believe and act on what you say.”
 Showing people you care at work takes a variety of forms from active listening to gift baskets for the arrival of a new baby (I got a couple of those, thanks very much work colleagues).

-If people know that you care about what happens to them and their teams, then they are more likely to recognise what you know.
+If people know that you care about what happens to them and their teams, then they are more likely to recognize what you know.
 “Nobody knows how much you know until they know how much you care,” Alfonso said.